Updated By: Jennifer Lawrence on Tue, Dec 10, 2019

 Online Reviews: Along with popular review websites: Amazon, Google, and Facebook, set up profiles on review sites specific to your business.
 Online reviews will feature your most satisfied and least satisfied customers, but even polarizing feedback has value.
 You can combat their polarity by taking a few extra steps.

 Customer Satisfaction Surveys: The best, clearest way to understand customer satisfaction is to go straight for the source and ask your customers.
 Conducting a satisfaction survey provides specific information – information you request.
 The true power of a survey lies in its construction.
 SurveyMonkey.com has a wealth of tips, guidelines, and templates available.
+Remember that customer satisfaction is all about making it easy for them, even down to the surveys.
+Nobody wants to take a 12 page survey.

 Online Metrics: Reviewing online metrics provides insight into how satisfied your customers are with your product or service and with your brand as a whole.
 Analyzing social media trends – which direction your Facebook "likes" move in, whether trends steady or sporadic, are great places to start.
 Marketing automation software provides deeper analysis into the number of conversions, number of repeat website visits, time spent interacting with your website, and number of brand interactions.